Campaign in south-west France (1814): Battle of Toulouse, April 1814

 When Beresford, who had now rejoined Wellington, had passed over, the bridge was swept away, which left him isolated on the right bank.
 But Soult did not attack, and the bridge was restored on 8 April, Wellington crossed the Garonne and the Hers-Mort, (Note: Contemporary British military sources and some secondary sources call this river the "Ers" (Robinson 1911).) and attacked Soult on 10 April.
 In the battle of Toulouse the French numbered about 40,000 (exclusive of the local National Guards) with 80 guns; the Allies under 52,000 with 64 guns.
 Soult's position to the north and east of the city was exceedingly strong, consisting of the Canal du Midi, some fortified suburbs, and (to the extreme east) the commanding ridge of Mont Rave (Heights of Calvinet), which crowned the redoubts and earthworks.
 Wellington's columns, under Beresford, were now called upon to make a flank march of some two miles, under artillery, and occasionally musketry, fire, being threatened also by cavalry, and then, while the Spanish troops assaulted the north of the ridge, to wheel up, mount the eastern slope, and carry the works.
 The Spaniards were repulsed, but Beresford's forces took Mont Rave and Soult fell back behind the canal.

 On 12 April Wellington advanced to invade Toulouse from the south, but Soult on the night of 11 April had retreated towards Villefranque, and Wellington then entered the city.
 The Allied loss was about 5,000, the French 3,000.
-Thus, in the last great battle of the war, the courage and resolution of the soldiers of the Peninsular army were conspicuously illustrated.

 On 13 April 1814 officers arrived with the announcement to both armies of the capture of Paris, the abdication of Napoleon (on 4 April), and the practical conclusion of peace; and on 18 April a convention, which included Suchet's force, was entered into between Wellington and Soult.

 Unfortunately, after Toulouse had fallen, the Allies and French, in a sortie from Bayonne on 14 April, each lost about 1,000 men, so that some 10,000 men fell after peace had virtually been made.
 The Peace of Paris was formally signed on 30 May 1814.